vincedes3/CitizenPremium/README.md

 - You can install it on a jailbroken device.

-- You can inject it with Esign.
+- Or you can use your favorite signing service.

 ## To be fixed

-- 'Ultra 911' tab crashing.
+~~- 'Ultra 911' tab crashing.~~

-- Bug with 'transcription' feature for radio ("Unlock with Plus" prompted sometimes).
+~~- Bug with 'transcription' feature for radio ("Unlock with Plus" prompted sometimes).~~

 ## Contributions